Chapter 7 Population Genetics and Diseases

 #> [1] 3.519363

-Based on our regression results, we have estimates of the total genetic variance as well as the A and D components for phenotype 1.
+Based on our regression results, we have estimates of the total genetic variance as well as the A and D components for phenotype 1 explained by the QTLs.
 In practice, it is impossible to know all the variants associated with any polygenic trait.

-Given rMZ > 2*rDZ, we can use Falconer’s formula based on ADE model to estimate the A (additive genetic) and D (dominance) variance with the classical twin design for phenotype 1 without genotypes.
+Alternatively, we can use ADE or ACE models to estimate the A (additive genetic) and D (dominance)/C (shared environmental) variance with the classical twin design for phenotype 1 without genotypes.

 Answers